jiachenwestlake/Cross-Domain_NER/README.md

 ```
 ### Input format
 * We recommand using the IBOES label style for NER dataset.
-* We recommand using a input style of one-sentence-per-line for raw data with word segmentation.
+* We recommand using an input style of one-sentence-per-line for raw data with word segmentation.
 ## Cite:
 If you use our data or code, please cite our paper as follows:
 ```